Same Backyard Croquet You Know How to Play...

-Step back in time for the third annual Colonel’s Croquet Party on Saturday, August 23, 2014, on Arsenal Island at 2:00 p.m.
+Step back in time for the fourth annual Colonel’s Croquet Party on SUNDAY, August 23, 2015, on Arsenal Island at 2:00 p.m.

 Croquet courts will be set up on the lawn of the historic Quarters One.
-Teams of two are encouraged to don their croquet whites (not required) for the round robin tournament to play the same game of croquet you play in your backyard.
-Or there will be courts set up to just join in the fun and play croquet with other enthusiasts in the Quad Cities.
-We are going to have shorter courts for faster play this year!
-The championship court will still be full-size.
+Teams of two are encouraged to dress in their croquet whites (if you want to) for the round robin tournament to play the same game of croquet you play in your backyard.

-NEW THIS YEAR: Kids can join characters from Alice in Wonderland to play a kid-sized version of croquet during the event and get their picture taken.
-(Adults can get their picture taken too!)
+NEW THIS YEAR!
+Join characters from Alice in Wonderland to play croquet during the event and get pictures taken.

-Attendees also receive a complimentary guided tour of the Colonel Davenport House on Arsenal Island.
+Attendees also receive a pass for a complimentary guided tour of the Colonel Davenport House on Arsenal Island.

-Tickets are $25.00 for adults; and $10.00 for children 11 years and younger to attend the annual Colonel’s Croquet Party.
-Hors d’oeuvres, croquet play, wine tasting, and tours of the house are included.
+Tickets are $25.00 for adults; and $10.00 for children 5-11 years to attend the annual Colonel’s Croquet Party.
+Hors d’oeuvres, croquet play, wine tasting by Creekside Vineyards, and tours of the house are included.
 For more information or to purchase tickets, contact Jessica Waytenick at 309-737-4280 or purchase tickets online at www.davenporthouse.org.

 Parking is available at the Arsenal Island Golf Club, and the courts are right by there.